Equipment Breakdown Coverage: Is It Worth Adding to Home Insurance?

 ✅ Renters and Condo Owners

-Many insurers offer this endorsement on renters (HO-4) and condo (HO-6) policies too, covering your personal appliances and built-in systems.
-For a deeper dive into what your base policy covers, see our guide on water damage and home insurance to understand how standard coverage and endorsements work together.
+Many insurers (including The Hartford) offer this endorsement on renters (HO-4) and condo (HO-6) policies too, covering your personal appliances and built-in systems.
+For homes on private wells, our well water home insurance guide explains how this endorsement protects your pump from sudden motor failure.

 ✅ Homeowners in Older Homes With Recently Upgraded Systems

-If you've recently replaced your HVAC, installed a new water heater, or upgraded your electrical panel, this coverage protects your new investment against sudden failures before any wear and tear sets in.
+If you've recently replaced your HVAC, installed a new water heater, or upgraded your electrical panel, this coverage protects your new investment against sudden failures.
+You may also want to pair it with service line coverage and consider an AC unit damage policy review to make sure your full system is protected.

 Pincher's Pro Tip